pi-hole/docs/docs/guides/vpn/clients.md

 Client android added, configuration is available at /root/android.ovpn
 ```

 **WARNING** Anyone who gets his hands on this configuration/certificate file can obtain full access to your VPN.
 Make sure that you use only trusted paths for transferring the file (e.g. *never* send it via an un-encrypted channel, e.g. email or FTP).
-Best strategy is to use an USB thumb drive to avoid any network transport at all.
+Best strategy is to use a USB thumb drive to avoid any network transport at all.
 Make sure to delete the certificate on the USB drive afterwards.

 **NOTICE** If one of your certificates has been compromised, remove it using option `2` (see above) and generate a new certificate.
 This will effectively lock out anyone who might have gotten access to the certificate.